 • Comply with AS/NZ 1906.1: 2007 Retro reflective materials and devices for road traffic control purposes, Part 1: Retro reflective materials.

-• Have the illustrated dimensions and orientation, shown below.
+• Have the illustrated dimensions and orientation, shown above.

 • Be frangible (breakable or readily deformable) if any part of the hazard warning panel extends beyond the body of the vehicle or the load, whichever it is attached to.